gvwilson/thirdbit/src/projects.md

 <div class="row" markdown="1">
   <div class="col col-6" markdown="1">

-This map shows the birthplaces of the 146 students I supervised or co-supervised between 2002 and 2010.
-I would welcome a chance to add a few more points: if you are a student or free-range learner interested in doing any of the projects described below, or an instructor whose students need projects, please [get in touch][email].
+This map shows the birthplaces of the 146 students I supervised from 2002 to 2010.
+I would welcome a chance to help a few more, so if you are a student or independent learner interested in doing any of the projects described below, or an instructor whose students need projects, please [get in touch][email].
+And if you are in Toronto and your team needs help with [research software engineering][rse] projects (large or small), I would also be happy to chat.

+As a mentor, I interact with students through email, chat, and code reviews as I would with junior colleagues, and meet with them once a week in person or online.
+Timezones are not an issue, but unfortunately English is the only (human) language I'm comfortable working in.
+Finally, all software must be open source, all publications must be open access, and projects must have a code of conduct at least as strong as [this one][conduct], and all participants must respect it.

   </div>
   <div class="col col-6">